janiejestemja/coriolis_flights/NOTE.md

 - calculations for the [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) in numpy as well as sklearn

 ### unmanaged
-#### *"reading the documentation, still have the note with the copy-paste from the source..."*
+*"reading the documentation, still have the note with the copy-paste from the source..."*
 ##### *"general section"*
-- add exception and errorhandling
+- add exception- and errorhandling

 ##### *"something not like benchmarking"*
 ``` coriolis_analysis_03.ipynb && coriolis_analysis_03b.ipynb ```